Shotbow/fudawiki-files/hanafuda/games/hana-awase.md

 `Player's Score = (Player's Total Card Points - 88) + (Total Value of Player's Yaku x 2) - Total Value of All Opponent's Yaku`

+For two players, this zero-sum system could be adjusted by using a 'par value' of 132 instead of 88, and requiring the players to empty the discard pile at the end of the round as previously mentioned.
+In practice, however, it is probably *much* less painful to use the following, sraightforward system:

+`Player's Score = Player's Total Card Points + Total Value of Player's Yaku`

+The player with the highest score at the end of the round becomes the dealer for the next round.
+(What should happen in the event of a tie here is, once again, unspecified.)
+After the desired number of rounds have been played, the player with the highest score at the end of all the rounds is the winner.